Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 #### Variable selection
 Normally in a model for fraud detection only 10/15 variables are used.
 How can we choose them among all the possible ones?
 - filters: try to remove features that are redundant using statistical indicators in the preprocessing phase
 - wrapper: keep all features, build a model and evaluate performance.
-Then we play with the features to see which ones impacts performance and remove the non relevant ones
+Then we play with the features to see which ones impacts performance and remove the non relevant ones.
 - use PCA (principal component analysis) to build new independet features that are a combination of the original variables and contain the relevant information of the dataset.
   - advantage is that the principal components are less than the original variables (dimensionality reduction)
   - disadvantage, makes it not interpretable